Collections & Exhibitions

 Museum Holdings

-Muzeum Narodowe w Warszawie (National Museum in Warsaw) has in its permanent collection two of Moshe Rynecki paintings:
+Muzeum Narodowe w Warszawie (National Museum in Warsaw) has two of Moshe Rynecki paintings:

 W Parku (In a Park), 1935